openframeworks/ofSite/documentation/graphics/ofTrueTypeFont.markdown

 Does the font have a full character set?

-Returns: true if the font was allocated with a full character set.
+**Returns**: true if the font was allocated with a full character set.